ixiaopan/blog/content/post/descriptive-statistics.md

 ---
 title: "Descriptive Statistics"
 date: "2021-04-13"
-description: "In this series, I'm going to go through the basic concepts of statistics required in Data Science."
+description: "Statistics is one of the most important skills required to be a data scientist.
+There are two main branches of statistics:"
 # tags: []
 categories: [
     "Machine Learning",